USEPA/CMAQ/DOCS/Release_Notes/chlorine_chemistry_CB6r3.md

 [Deborah Luecken](mailto:luecken.deborah@epa.gov), U.S. Environmental Protection Agency

+**>>COMMENT<<** What is the "initial implementation" and the "revised implementation"?
+If these are incremental development steps, then they need to be combined here.
+TLS 26 Jun 2019

+**>>COMMENT<<** If we get Greek mu in Markdown, it needs to be used in the Results area.
+TLS 26 Jun 2019

 ## Brief Description

-Initial implementaion
+**Initial implementaion**

-The chlorine chemistry in CB6 has been reviewed and many of the reactions have been updated for the v5.3 release.
+Many of the reactions in the chlorine chemistry in CB6 have been updated for CMAQv5.3.
 Several new reactions have been added, including two heterogeneous reactions.
-Most of the existing reactions are retained unless updates are needed, either due to new information on reaction rates/prodocts or changes in mechanism species.
-One new model species is added in this update: chlorine nitrate.
+Some reactions were updated either due to new information on reaction rates/products or changes in mechanism species.
+One new model species (chlorine nitrate) is added in CMAQv5.3.
 The chlorine chemistry in CMAQv5.3 is intended to be consistent with the chlorine chemistry in CAMx CB6r2 (Ramboll Environ, 2016).
-The chlorine chemistry is the same in all versions of CB6 included in CMAQv5.3.
+All versions of CB6 in CMAQv5.3 use the same chlorine chemistry.

 * Reactions unchanged from CMAQv5.2: